 Punishment with drugs.

 Even though psychiatry continues to be compromised by what looks as acted-out countertransference hatred of patients, one cannot escape the fact that the patient with a psychotic personality, because of anxiety about intimacy, often rejects the good-willed approaches of others.
 Inevitably we, the others, will feel angered by these rejections (cf. Winnicott, 1949).
-So, it was no surprise that many participants, like and M, had experienced being punished with medication.
+So, it was no surprise that many participants, like L and M, had experienced being punished with medication.

 Another example was provided by N who in a state of acute confusion about who she was, once insisted on lying in another patient's bed and refused to leave it in order to "be" that patient.
 The psychiatric personnel responded by forcefully injecting N with haloperidol.
-Their conscious intent was probably simply to stop her psychotic behavior. perceived the injections as an assault.
+Their conscious intent was probably simply to stop her psychotic behavior.
+N perceived the injections as an assault.

 Unaffected anger